hertogp/iptrie/README.md

 <!-- @MODULEDOC -->

-A longest prefix match IP lookup for IPv4, IPv6 prefixes (and others).
+IP lookup, with longest prefix match, for IPv4, IPv6 prefixes (and others).

 Iptrie manages multiple `t:Radix.tree/0` trees, one for each type of `t:Pfx.t/0` prefix used as determined by their `maxlen` property.
 That way,